 Four outstanding scholars were named recipients of the 2022 Postdoctoral Fellowships for Black and Indigenous Scholars.
 Sylvester Aboagye, Landing Badji, Leora Gansworth and Graeme Reed are this year’s recipients of the fellowship.
 This important initiative sets individuals up for a successful career by providing four scholars annually with a salary of $70,000 per year for a two-year term and supporting their research and collaboration endevours.

-FGS partnered with the OUR and the Indigenous Council to build an Indigenous Queue in Grad Adjudication.
+FGS partnered with the Office of the University Registrar (OUR) and the Indigenous Council to build an Indigenous Queue in Grad Adjudication.
 This new feature enables the review and contextualization of Indigenous applications by Indigenous Faculty members and responds to the Indigenous Framework's call to increase the recruitment and admission of Indigenous applicants.
 This initiative acts as a key opportunity area for York to facilitate greater access to higher education and is reflective of SDG #10 (Reduced Inequality).
 York aims to promote an inclusive research culture by creating policies and initiatives that encourage equality and hopes that other institutions follow suit.

 The number of Indigenous Ontario Graduate Scholarship (OGS) Awards increased annually for Indigenous graduate scholars.
 The additional resource will enable Indigenous researchers to access much needed funding, promote culturally responsive research and engage in collaborative initiatives.